DaniJa03/Footclub/README.md

 # Footclub
-Just the server part for a school projekt in software development
+Just the server part for a school project in software development